DWP-INFO/PNG/README.md

-Hi work coaches!
-Here you can find the latest versions of flyers regarding DWP benefits and offers to either print off and give to claimants or to send as an attachment.
+Here you can find the latest versions of flyers and eligibility tools regarding DWP benefits and offers.
+Feel free to provide feedback!
+Hi Kyle!
+Hi Amy!